Key takeaways

 Integrations

-Wrike aims to reduce context switching that comes from using multiple business applications to complete projects.
-Instead of moving from one application to another, team members can access and manage data across different Wrike integrations.
+Wrike aims to reduce context switching that comes from using multiple business apps to complete projects.
+Instead of moving from one application to another, I can access and manage data across different Wrike integrations.

-Teams can connect Wrike with more than 400 third-party applications to support their workflows.
+Another reason why I like Wrike is its integration with over 400 third-party applications.
 Available integrations span categories such as CRM systems and file storage tools, along with messaging platforms, IT tools, business intelligence software, and visual collaboration apps.

 Training